divyeshbommana/ZoomMyLife/README.md

 3. Install all requirements using the following command: 'pip install -r requirements.txt'

 Note: This might take a long time, up to 5 minutes.
-This will be based on the packages already present in your system
+This will be based on the packages already present in your system.

+DONT DONT EXIT (Ctrl + c), this may corrupt some installing files

 4. You will need to have two terminals in '../ZoomMyLife/zoom_my_life'